 California has two government agencies regulating private lending: The California Department of Real Estate (“DRE”) and the Department of Financial Protection and Innovation (“DFPI”).
-Each division has its own licensing regime.
+Each division has its own regime.
 Unfortunately, they aren’t mutually exclusive, which makes the distinction confusing.
-We get a ton of questions every day about the interplay between the licenses, the capabilities of each license, and how to maintain each license.
+Because of this, we get many questions about the interplay between each mortgage license, the capabilities of each, and how to maintain them.
 This article will answer some of these frequently asked questions.

 Unless otherwise stated, these questions will focus on private lenders who make business purpose loans secured by residential real estate or who make loans secured by commercial real estate.

-Do I need a CFL license if I have a DRE license?
+Do I need a CFL mortgage license if I have a DRE license?

 No. You can successfully operate a private lending business with a DRE license.
-However, many lenders will elect to shift to a CFL license if they fund off their own balance sheet, if they want to reduce their reporting, and if they want to expand their underwriting guidelines beyond the DRE’s limitations.
+However, many lenders will elect to shift to a CFL license for three reasons: (1) if they fund off their own balance sheet; (2) if they want to reduce their reporting; and (3) if they want to expand their underwriting guidelines beyond the DRE’s limitations.

 No. The DFPI requires a separate application through the NMLS portal.